 Follow these steps to create a team license:

-- Your login credentials for Greenhouse.
+- Your login credentials for KSM.
 If you don't have this information, contact your account manager or email@example.com.

 - The host ID for the machine where the RLM license server is running.
 If you are running Eggplant Functional on the same machine where you plan to run RLM, you can use the Eggplant License Registry panel to find the host ID (Eggplant > Licenses).
 For information about finding the host ID of a machine where Eggplant Functional is not installed, see Finding Your Host ID, below.

-You need to place the license file in the same directory folder as the running RLM server.
+After you obtain your license file, you need to place the it in the same directory folder as the running RLM server.
 For more information about using your Eggplant Functional team licenses, visit Using RLM for Team License Management.